mikedilger/mosaic-spec/docs/record.md

 application and its purpose:

 1. They can be generated randomly.
-2. They can be a timestamp.
+2. They can be a timestamp, modified with a leading 1 bit.
    This is useful when the addresses should sort in time order.
 3. They can be the first 8 bytes of a BLAKE3 hash of a fixed slice of bytes.
 This is useful for applications that require seeking a